Liam Hallam is a Sports Science graduate, a competitive cyclist, and runner who loves to travel to Europe in search of great adventures.

 Often known as 'Monte Leon', the Cima Pedro Gimenez is a short loop close to the resort of Maspalomas.
 With a choice of two ascents, you can choose the shorter, tougher ascent via La Data or the slightly more gradual approach via the Ayagaures Valley, which is arguably a nicer route in itself.

-The climb up via the Ayagaures Valley takes you up a beautiful set of sinuous curves through the village of Ayaguares where there's recently been a new cafe open.
+The climb up via the Ayagaures Valley takes you up a beautiful set of sinuous curves through the village of Ayaguares where a cafe has recently opened.
 After Ayaguares the road gets significantly tougher before you hit the top of the mountain pass at 490 meters above sea level.

 The Soria Climb